yalin-liu/yalin-liu.github.io/page/0english.md

 <br>**Yalin Liu** is currently [a senior lecturer](https://www.hkmu.edu.hk/st/people/key-staff/staff-profile/?email=ylliu&unit=S&T&po=N) at the School of Science and Technology, Hong Kong Metropolitan University.
 She received her Ph.D degree from Macau University of Science and Technology in 2022.
 From Jan.
 2022 to May 2022, she worked as a research assistant at the Education University of Hong Kong.
 From June 2022 to Dec.
 2024, she worked as a Lecturer at Hong Kong Metropolitan University.
 Her research interests include Space-Air-Ground Integrated Networks, AI-enabled Networks, IoT, and Large-scale Network Modeling and Optimization.

 Dr. Liu is currently the principal investigator (PI) of two research grants (funded by HKMU R&D and HK RGC FDS).
 She has published some papers in top-tier journals and conferences including IEEE Journal on Selected Areas in Communications (JCR Q1, IF: 16.4), IEEE Transactions on Vehicular Technology (JCR Q1, IF: 6.8), IEEE Network (JCR Q1, IF: 9.3), IEEE ICC (EI and CCF C conference), and IEEE GLOBECOM (EI and CCF C conference).
-One of her papers, “Unmanned Aerial Vehicle for Internet of Everything: Opportunities and Challenges,” has received a high citation rate of 243 on Google Scholar as of November 4, 2024.
+One of her papers, “Unmanned Aerial Vehicle for Internet of Everything: Opportunities and Challenges,” has received a high citation rate of 269 on Google Scholar as of June 4, 2025.

-Dr. Liu has served as a Technical Program Committee (TPC) member for conferences such as IEEE WCNC and IEEE VTC, and as a reviewer for various IEEE journals including IEEE IoT and IEEE Communication Magazine.
-She is also serving as a Co-guest Editor for MDPI Electronics.
+Dr. Liu has served as a Technical Program Committee (TPC) member for conferences such as IEEE WCNC and IEEE VTC, and as a reviewer for various IEEE journals, including IEEE IoT and IEEE Communication Magazine.
+She is also serving as a Special Issue Editor for [MDPI Electronics](https://www.mdpi.com/journal/electronics/special_issues/71DW63SS34) and [MDPI Network](https://www.mdpi.com/journal/network/special_issues/DCLNS956JH).

 **Follow me:** [HKMU Scholar](https://scholars.hkmu.edu.hk/en/persons/yalin-liu/publications/), [Google Scholar](https://scholar.google.com/citations?user=boJGB9cAAAAJ&hl=zh-CN),